delhoume/BigMars/README.md

 ## Step 6 Deploy the image with only 4 files

-You do not need to create the very large Deep Zoom structure on disk to visualize your image, you can directly use the pyramidal T
+You do not need to create the very large Deep Zoom structure on disk to visualize your image, you can directly use the pyramidal
 TIFF files as the source for the tiles.

 All you need are: